ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alert-remediation-tips/check-ip-block.md

 ### Windows

-To check if an Ip has been blocked in windows, follow the below steps.
+To check if an IP has been blocked in windows, follow the below steps.

 Open up the windows firewall configuration utility.
 This can be found by searching for "Windows Firewall with Advanced Security"